spring-projects/spring-petclinic/README.md

 # Spring PetClinic Sample Application (Cloudogu Ecosystem)

-This is the well-known spring sample application petclinic that has been extended to be a showcase for the Clodugou EcoSystem.
+This is the well-known spring sample application petclinic that has been extended to be a showcase for the Cloudogu EcoSystem.
 See [demo.cloudogu.net](https://cloudogu.com/en/#demo).

 We extended it by